nkwr/ISN/README.md

 # ISN: Large-capacity Image Steganography Based on Invertible Neural Networks (CVPR2021)

-### If you want to communicate with me about the ISN, please concact me without hesitating.
+### If you want to communicate with me about the ISN, please contact me without hesitating.
 My email:
  nkwangrong@mail.nankai.edu.cn

  ### Test Example